obophenotype/provisional_cell_ontology/OBO_Foundry_Form.md

 json

 ## What domain is the ontology intended to cover?
-Cell types that are provisionally defined by experimental techniques such as single cell transcriptomics rather than a straightforward & coherent set of properties.
-All terms subclass conventionally defined terms in CL.
+Cell types that are provisionally defined by experimental techniques such as single cell or single nucleus transcriptomics rather than a straightforward & coherent set of properties.
+All terms subclass to conventionally defined terms in CL.
 If more data emerges that allows more conventional definitions, terms may migrate to CL.

 ## Related OBO Foundry ontologies
 Cell Ontology